Representative Peter DeFazio

 The DeFazio campaign owes an apology to Art Robinson. for claiming in 2010 that only Robinson would bring us more clearcuts and nukes.

-DeFazio's so-called forest "trust" would privatize much of our BLM federal forests, a gift to timber barons who turned their forests into tree farms.
+DeFazio's so-called forest "trust" would privatize Bureau of Land Management federal forests, a gift to timber barons who turned corporate controlled forests into low grade tree farms.
 Privatization of public resources used to be solely a Republican goal; now, it's bipartisan.

-In 2011 DeFazio praised the "NuScale" company in Corvallis, which is seeking an Obama administration grant to build prototype modular nuclear power reactors (45 megawatts).
+In 2011 DeFazio praised the "NuScale" company in Corvallis, which got an Obama administration grant to build a prototype small nuclear power reactor (45 megawatts).
 Future generations won't care about Democrats and Republicans, but they will curse us for the nuclear waste we leave for them.
 See www.nuscalepower.com/nr-News-Press_20111013.php for DeFazio's promotion of NuScale.

 "Resource limits will not allow us to return to the economy we knew before 2008. .... the earth cannot continue giving resources at an ever increasing rate.
 The work of national leaders should be to start imagining how we can meet human needs in an era of diminishing resources."